-The African American Alumni Association, in partnership with Case Western Reserve’s Office for Inclusion, Diversity and Equal Opportunity and African and African American Studies invites you to join us for Profiles of Inclusive Excellence.
-This new, virtual series features in-depth conversations with faculty and staff from across campus — highlighting their work and research.
+The African American Alumni Association, in partnership with Case Western Reserve's Office for Inclusion, Diversity and Equal Opportunity, African American and African studies minor invites you to join us for Profiles of Inclusive Excellence.
+This new series will feature in-depth conversations with faculty and staff from across campus — highlighting their work and research.

 6 p.m.
 EST/ 3 p.m.
 PST

 Join The Alumni Association of Case Western Reserve University and the Flora Stone Mather Center for Women for this special edition of Women of Wonder, a conversation series on women's professional leadership journeys.